ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 ## Let me give an example of fading in an element using Framer Motion

-Let's say you have a <div> that you want to fade in when the component mounts.
+Let's say you have a <b><div></b> that you want to fade in when the component mounts.
 You can do something like this:

 ```
 import { motion } from 'framer-motion';